 As a child I hated few things imposed by my grandparents during our visit every summer.
 It was disgusting to find all our clothes reeked of bitter neem oil as they were washed using neem detergents.
 We also disliked to gobble up extremely bitter balls made of neem leaves paste forcibly given by our grandmother.
 But now I have been yearning for such eco-friendly chemical-free detergents suitable for my washing machine, and also I feel guilty to give de-worming tablet to my son as I am unable to persuade him to take the home-made herbal substitute available plentiful around us.
 Nevertheless I feel contented that I can prepare delicious soup using neem flowers that possess almost same properties as that of neem leaves.

 Appalam making is a leading cottage industry prevalent in my maternal grandfather’s village.
 As a kid I was completely awestruck watching women & girls in our neighbourhood kneading mountainous dough, rolling appalam at lightning speed, and stacking dried appalam like a tower.
-Whenever I was upset with my cousins or siblings I used to run to one of those houses and spend endless hours there watching them making appalam while enjoying their warmth & the food.
+Whenever I felt bored I used to run to one of those houses.
+I spent endless hours there watching them making appalam and enjoying their warmth & their food.
 During my mother’s recent visit there, they fondly remembered my childhood favorite appala-poo and prepared them along with appalam specially for me, even though they are not into this business currently.